Batched Self-Consistency Improves LLM Relevance Assessment and Ranking: Methodology

 \subsubsection{One-by-one Pointwise Methods}

-The first pane of Figure \ref{fig:main} shows one-by-one PW methods \cite{thomas2024large,upadhyay2024umbrela,tornberg2024best}, where each passage is scored against the query in a separate LLM call.
-While evaluating one candidate at a time avoids inducing candidate order position biases, it also prevents the LLM from seeing potentially helpful context in other passages.
-Further, each passage score requires a separate LLM call, which typically leads to a very large number of calls -- especially with self-consistency.
+The first pane of Figure \ref{fig:main} shows one-by-one PW methods \cite{sachan2022improving,zhuang2023beyond,thomas2024large,upadhyay2024umbrela,tornberg2024best, ma2024fine}, where each passage is scored against the query in a separate LLM call.
+While evaluating one candidate at a time avoids inducing candidate position biases, it also prevents the LLM from seeing potentially helpful context in other passages.
+Further, each passage score requires a separate LLM call, which can lead to a very large number of calls.
+Finally, when self-consistency ensembling is used, one-by-one methods are typically limited to repeating identical LLM calls, relying only on LLM stochasticity to generate different responses.
+In contrast, methods which include more than one candidate can naturally diversify prompts across an ensemble by varying co-candidate selections and permutations.